Knowing & Finding Flow: The Optimal State of Happiness

 History of Flow

+This state of complete immersion into the task at hand finds mention many times in history and culture.
 Examples are Michelangelo and the Sistine Chapel, Orpheus and his golden lyre, and Arjuna and the eye of the fish.

 The world has long known that painters, sculptors, musicians, and other artists can become so engrossed in their craft that they forget to eat, drink, or even sleep.

-In 1975, Mihaly Csikszentmihalyi (pronounced me-high chick-sent-me-high) researched and brought the concept of flow into the public limelight.
-He was also one of the founders of Positive Psychology.
+In 1975, the Hungarian-American psychology professor Mihaly Csikszentmihalyi researched and brought the concept of flow into the public limelight.

 Mihalyi Csikszentmihalyi researched flow state